 8. I’m a fee earner, how will this affect my job?

 Process mapping, along with legal project management and, to a lesser extent KM, has a poor reputation with some lawyers, who fear that it is about dumbing their job down and perhaps offshoring it.
 In fact, most lawyers would admit that there are administrative processes that irritate them and stop them focussing on billable work and their project management isn’t always perfect.
 Most lawyers naturally do a certain amount of process design, but in an ad hoc manner with little formal training in the field.

 Process mapping is about enabling fee earners to concentrate their time and effort on giving valuable advice and help to their client, rather than wasting that precious time on juggling matters inefficiently.

 9. Where can I learn more?

 - “Operations Management” by N. Slack et al, FT Prentice Hall

 - “Business Process Management: the third wave” by H. Smith & P.Fingar, Meghan-Kiffer Press

 *Update* There is a fully planned out process project for your law firm in my new textbook “A Year of Living Knowledgeably”.

 Do you want an occasional (approx monthly) email with updates about my latest blog post and open training events?
 Sign up here.

 I also talk about process as part of KM in my popular “KM: The Works” training session.
-The next one is on 28th January 2016.
 Find out more here.